Why are your prices so much lower than other local dog trainers?

 For one, we have very little overhead.
 Many trainers have facilities so they can offer "Board and Train" programs, group classes and other services.
 Right now, we are only offering private lessons in the client's home so we don't have a costly facility or any of the bills that go along with having a facility.
 We also don't have a lot of employees to pay and insure.

-The second (and most important) reason is that we believe Basic Dog Obedience should be accessible to everyone.
-One of the biggest reasons dogs are surrendered to shelters or even abandoned is because the owners "couldn't handle them".
+The second (and most important) reason is that we believe basic dog obedience should be accessible to everyone.
+One of the biggest reasons dogs are surrendered to shelters or abandoned is because the owners "couldn't handle them".
 Most of these difficult-to-manage behaviors can be resolved or prevented by taking just one 5-week obedience course.
 We firmly believe we are helping both dogs and their humans enjoy a happier life together.

 Don't think that because our prices are low, the quality of our training is low too.
 Far from it!
-I trained my first dog when I was just 12 years old.
-I now have over 20 years of experience working with dogs and other animals.
+I trained my first dog when I was just 14 years old.
+I now have over 30 years of experience working with dogs and other animals.
 I was a trainer for PetSmart and Petco.
-I'd say I've trained somewhere around 1,000 dogs during my career.
+I'd say I've trained approximately 2,000 dogs during my career.
 Our results are guaranteed.
 If there is a command your dog doesn't learn by the end of the course, we will continue to work with both of you until they learn it, at no extra cost to you.

 If I use treats to train my dog, will I always have to carry treats with me to get my dog to obey commands?